-- 14.1 There are no patents or other intellectual property rights, licences or particular contracts which are of fundamental importance to the Group's business. - 14.2 The costs and expenses of the Share Issuance Programme are estimated to be £30,000 excluding VAT.
-These costs are not payable by the Company and will be paid by the Investment Adviser. - 14.3 The AIFM was incorporated as a private limited company on 1 July 2008 with registered number 06634506.
+- 14.1 There are no patents or other intellectual property rights, licences or particular contracts which are of fundamental importance to the Group's business. - 14.2 The costs and expenses of the Share Issuance Programme are estimated to be £41,000 excluding VAT.
+These costs are not payable by the Company and will be paid by the Investment Adviser. - 14.3 The AIFM was incorporated as a private limited company on Gallium Fund Solutions Limited with registered number 06634506.
 The AIFM operates under the Companies Act.
 The AIFM is regulated under FSMA to carry on AIF services business and fund services business.
 The registered address of the AIFM is Gallium House Unit 2, Station Court, Borough Green, Sevenoaks, Kent, TN15 8AD and its telephone number is 01732 882 642.
 The AIFM has given and not withdrawn its written consent to the issue of the Prospectus with references to its name in the form and context in which such references appear. - 14.4 The Investment Adviser was incorporated as a private limited company on 23 February 2016 with registered number 10021399.
 The Investment Adviser operates under the Companies Act.
-The registered office of the Investment Adviser is Floor 2, 6-8 Bonhill Street, London EC2A 4BX with telephone number +44(0)203 1111 432.
-The Investment Adviser has given and not withdrawn its written consent to the issue of the Prospectus with references to its name in the form and context in which such references appear.
+The registered office of the Investment Adviser is Floor 2, 6-8 Bonhill Street, London, EC2A 4BX with telephone number +44(0)203 1111 432.
+The Investment Adviser has given and not withdrawn its written consent to the issue of the Prospectus with references to its name in the form and context in which such references appear. - 14.5 The TISE Sponsor was incorporated as a private company on 14 October 1999 with registered number 75332.
+The TISE Sponsor under the Companies (Jersey) Law 1991.
+The registered office of the TISE Sponsor is 47 Esplanade, St Helier, Jersey JE1 0BD.
+The TISE Sponsor has given and not withdrawn its written consent to the issue of the Prospectus with references to its name in the form and context in which such references appear. - 14.6 Deloitte LLP of 2 New Street Square, London EC4A 3BZ is the auditor for the Group and has been the only auditor of the Company since its incorporation.
+Deloitte LLP is a member firm of the Institute of Chartered Accountants in England and Wales.